h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 - These are the "slices" of the bivariate distribution along each axis

 ![Marginal Distributions](../Images/Contour_Plots/ex5_marginal_distributions.png)
-*Figure 19: Marginal distributions of height and weight.*
+*Marginal distributions of height and weight.*

 ##### Step 6: Covariance Matrix Visualization
 The covariance matrix can be visualized to help understand the variance-covariance structure:

 ![Covariance Matrix](../Images/Contour_Plots/ex5_covariance_matrix.png)
-*Figure 20: Covariance matrix visualization.*
+*Covariance matrix visualization.*

 ##### Step 7: Interpreting the Results
 The visualization reveals key insights: